Industry Standards for Asset Tracking

 What Is Asset Tracking?

 Asset tracking involves the tracking of assets like servers, laptops, trucks and machinery.
-Asset tracking may be passively done, such as using a spreadsheet to track who was assigned which computer.
+Asset tracking may be passively done, such as using a spreadsheet to track who was assigned which computer or recording their locations via a paper log book.
 Or asset tracking may be active, such as using RFID systems to track the location of every pallet in a warehouse in real time or tracking the locations of trucks in the fleet via GPS.

 There are several goals of asset tracking.
 One goal is to track inventory real time, both in location and quantity.
 Another goal of asset tracking is to determine when something leaves an approved chain of ownership, such as tracking the location of an item as it leaves the store with a non-paying customer or noticing when a team leaves the worksite but leaves a generator behind by mistake.